-Speech Processor: Your MFJ-9415 features a potent full-time speech processor so RESIST THE TEMPTATION TO SHOUT OR "CLOSE TALK".
-For best results, hold the mic about 2" away and speak normally.
+Your MFJ-9420 features a very potent speech processor.
+PLEASE RESIST THE TEMPTATION TO SHOUT OR "CLOSE TALK" INTO THE MICROPHONE IN ORDER TO BE HEARD!
+Instead, hold the mic about 2"away and speak normally.
 The S-Meter should deflect about 1/2 scale as you speak although this may vary somewhat with antenna load.
 When operating in noisy environments, you may find it necessary to turn down the mic gain control (a screwdriver adjustment located on back panel) to reduce background noise.